paulnicholsen27/starter_code_legit/29-intro-to-fetch/README.md

+## Objectives
+- SWBAT make a GET fetch call to a third-party data source
+- SWBAT unwrap the promise and use the data

 ## AJAX, Promises, and Fetch (Communicating with APIs)
 - What is AJAX?
 Async JavaScript and XML
 - What is blocking (sync) vs non-blocking code (async)?